St Nicholas Market

-St Nicholas Market is a market in Corn Street, Bristol, England in The Exchange in the Bristol City Centre.
+St Nicholas Market is a market in The Exchange on Corn Street in Bristol, England.
 It is also home to the Bristol Farmers' Market, the Nails Market, and the Slow Food Market, all of which are located in front of the Exchange.

 It was the location of the first Berni Inn in 1956, which became a large chain, at The Rummer, a historic pub.
+In 1959 it was designated a Grade II* listed building.